manuxi/SuluNewsBundle/README.md

     </div>
 {% endfor %}
 ```
-The template for the single news is located here
-`templates/pages/news.html.twig`.

 Since the seo and excerpt tabs are available in the news editor,
 meta information can be provided like it's done as usual when rendering your pages.